phaseshift-studio/fhatos/data/fs/test/README-test.txt

-One level deeper
+'One level deeper
 Testing multi-line
-Here now, and forever.
+Here now, and forever.'